What is Homestay?

 English proficiency will vary but they will speak some basic English when they arrive.
 Remember though, their goal is to improve these skills through homestay and having conversations with you.
 You will need to be patient, curious, kind and respectful, especially at first as you navigate new communication.

-What is the online application like and how long does it take?
+So what is the entire application process and how long does it take?

 - Complete the online application (5 minutes)